hanneya449/hanneya449/README.md

 Hello!
-I had been working in tech company for 3 years++.
+I had been working in tech company for more than 3 years.

 - Daily basis mostly in backend with Go-Lang and server administration ( Linux ).
 - Only use Typescript for my Frontend projects.